 Encumbrances-Encumbrances are commitments related to unperformed (executory) contracts for goods or services (i.e., purchase orders, contracts, and commitments).
 Encumbrance accounting is utilized to the extent necessary to assure effective budgetary control and accountability and to facilitate effective cash planning and control.
 Open encumbrances are reported as an assignment of fund balance since such commitments will be honored through budget appropriations in the subsequent year.
 The County considers encumbrances to be significant for amounts that are encumbered in excess of \$100,000.

-As of December 31, 2016 the County had no significant encumbrances outstanding.
+As of December 31, 2017, the County had the following significant encumbrances: